MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/t/text-box.md

 # text box

 Refer to a box in which the user enters text only by its label.
 If you must use a descriptor, use *box*.
-Don't use *field* or *entry field*, except in content about database programs.
+Don't use *field* or *entry field,* except in content about database programs.

 **Examples**
 **File name** box